 Today marks a day on the calendar where the world remembers the importance of media, a free press.
-My relationship over my years of advocacy with many members of the media is much like my relationship with advocacy; there are those trying to create a truth and those simply trying to to create “click bait.” (article from 2016: https://wildhorseeducation.org/2016/03/14/todays-media-and-wild-horses-entertainment-or-information/)
+My relationship over the years of advocacy with many members of the media, is much like my relationship with advocacy; there are those trying to create a truth and those simply trying to to create “click bait.” (article from 2016: https://wildhorseeducation.org/2016/03/14/todays-media-and-wild-horses-entertainment-or-information/)

 In 2010 I filed two cases that used a First Amendment point; reporting on hands on activity was difficult.
 The first was filed at Owyhee and included issues of inhumane planning and execution of those plans.
 Each case is a learning opportunity; I learned to separate those issues and the next cases brought them in distinct actions.